 How can I increase my breast milk supply?

 Get your partner to do the daily household jobs and have plenty of cuddles with your baby to support oxytocin production – the bonding hormone.
 Look at your baby as you feed to increase your hormone production.

 Drink far more water than you usually would as dehydration is usually a key factor in low supply; check the colour of your urine for a pale straw colour – this is a sign that you are hydrated.
 You should also make sure that you are eating a sufficient amount of calories each day, as this can help to increase your breast milk production.

 Tips to boost breast milk production

 According to Elizabeth LaFleur, R.N. there are different tactics you can utilise to increase the production of breast milk:

 - Immediately start breastfeeding – if you wait for a period of time before breastfeeding your new born, this can cause a lower than normal milk supply.
 Your baby will likely begin to start breastfeeding within the first hour of birth.

 - Breastfeed as often as possible – the more you breastfeed, the more milk you will produce

 - Ensure your baby is latching on correctly

-- Use both breasts to feed, your baby will likely favour one breast over the other, however by using one breast only to feed you are likely to reduce your breast milk
+- Use both breasts to feed, your baby will likely favour one breast over the other, but by using one breast only to feed you are likely to reduce your breast milk.

 - Use a pump if you miss a feed, sometimes your breasts can become too sore to breastfeed all the time.
-To ensure that you continue to stimulate the breast milk production you should look to pump to help protect your milk supply.
+To ensure that you continue to stimulate the breast milk production, you should use a pump to help protect your milk supply.

 - Avoid alcohol and nicotine

-- Medications such as Domperidone for breast milk supply can increase your volume and is usually recommended by lactation experts when no other remedies seem to work.
-Domperidone is a prescription only medicine.
+Medications such as Domperidone for breast milk supply can increase your volume and is usually recommended by lactation experts when no other remedies seem to work.
+Domperidone is a prescription-only medicine (POM).